All 94 Best Picture Winners, Ranked

 Welcome to our countdown of every Best Picture winner ever, from the Certified Fresh (Casablanca, Schindler’s List, Argo, Lawrence of Arabia, The Godfather, The Lord of the Rings: The Return of the King…most of them, fortunately), the kinda Fresh (Out of Africa, Forrest Gump), to the ‘HUH?
 HOW?’
 Rottens (The Broadway Melody, Cimarron).
 We took ’em all and then ranked by Adjusted Tomatometer, which takes into account factors like year of release and number of reviews.

-And now we’ve added Parasite as the 93rd Best Picture Oscar winner.
-See where the historic film places in our guide to All 93 Best Picture Winners, Ranked by Tomatometer!
+And now we’ve added Nomadland as the 94th Best Picture Oscar winner.
+See where all the films place in our guide to Best Picture Winners, Ranked by Tomatometer!

 Critics Consensus: The Broadway Melody is interesting as an example of an early Hollywood musical, but otherwise, it's essentially bereft of appeal for modern audiences.